eternal-io/kaparser/docs/combinators.md

 | [`cond`](cond()) | `C` | TODO! |
 | [`verify`](verify()) | `C` | TODO! |

-However, there is no way to have combinator like `filter_map`, because `verify` and `map` happen at different stages.
+However, there is no way to have combinator like `verify_map`, because `verify` and `map` happen at different stages.

 ## Basic patterns